milagos09/screenshot_automation/README.md

 This script allows you to automatically take a screenshot of a specific element on a webpage.
 It uses the puppeteer library to automate the process of taking screenshots.
 It also uses the readline library to get the input from the user.
 Installation and Setup

     Make sure you have Node.js installed on your machine.
-You can download it from here
+You can download it from https://nodejs.org/en/download/

     Clone or download the repository to your local machine.